A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Main Results

-\citeauthor{thorn-jakobsen-etal-2023-right} who first published the SST human annotations report plausibility F1 scores $< 0.4$ between post-hoc explanations for different models and humans and F1 inter-annotator scores in the range of $0.5-0.6$ between different demographics groups.
-Our results, (see F1-scores in Figure \ref{fig:plausibility_sst_f1}) thus confirm the agreement between post-hoc rationales and humans and exceed the human-human agreement when comparing human annotations with self-explanations (\textit{human$\,\times\,$model}) for all models except \textit{Mixtral}.
+\textbf{SST} Results for SST are shown in the left part of Figure \ref{fig:plausibility}.
+For both English subsets, we mostly see a moderate level of agreement ($0.4 - 0.6$) for the comparison between human annotation and self-explanations (generated by LLMs) except for \textit{Mistral} (DA: $0.32$, IT: $0.31$) and \textit{Gemma} (DA: $0.33$).\footnote{We follow \citet{landis1977measurement} to classify levels of agreement.}

-\textbf{RaFoLa} Results for RaFoLa, averaged across 3 seeds, are shown in the lower part of Figure \ref{fig:plausibility}.
-We here see overall lower levels of agreement for the \textit{human$\,\times\,$model} comparisons but also a high variance by a magnitude of up to 3 between different indicators.
-Plausibility scores reach from only slight levels of agreement for indicator \#1 ($0.06-0.16$), to a fair level of agreement for indicator \#2 ($0.15-0.27$) and \#5 ($0.15-0.37$) and moderate agreements in indicator \#8 ($0.24-0.44$).
-Similar to SST, we see highest agreements for \textit{Llama3} followed by \textit{Mixtral}.
-Comparisons with post-hoc rationales show scores around $0$, indicating low agreement with human rationales.
+\textbf{RaFoLa} Results for RaFoLa, are shown in the middle part of Figure \ref{fig:plausibility}.
+We here see overall lower levels of agreement but also a high variance by a magnitude of up to 4 between different articles.
+Plausibility scores reach from only lower levels of agreement for article \#1 ($0.12-0.17$), to a fair level of agreement for article \#2 ($0.19-0.27$) and moderate agreements for articles \#5 ($0.21-0.48$) and \#8 ($0.27-0.41$).
+Similar to SST, we see highest agreements for \textit{Llama3} and \textit{Gemma3} which is surprising given the low performance for \textit{Gemma3}.

+\textbf{Climate-Fever} The right panel of Figure \ref{fig:plausibility} shows Kappa scores for Climate-Fever.
+Here, we concatenate correctly classified evidence statements per claim and compute agreement scores with human annotations for the respective evidence statements.
+In contrast to the other datasets, rationales are annotated and generated as either supportive (1), contradictive (-1) or not relevant (0).
+Only \textit{Gemma3} reaches a fair level of agreement ($0.24$) while the other models reach only slight levels of agreement ($0.12 - 0.18$).